 Our activities this year

-Our activities this year come under the heading "Maths: the Alphabet of the Universe", and took place in April 2018.
+Our activities this year come under the heading "Mathematical Frontiers of Imagination", and will take place between the 5th and the 10th April 2019.

 Other Science Festivals